Judenilson/flet-photogram/README.md

 ## To implement
 - Use the ESC key to go back

-- scrool on demand, for photo view to become more fast.
+## Versions
+v1.4
+- Images On Demand
-- Sort by date
+- Sort By date All